Brenner railway station

 The station is currently managed by Rete Ferroviaria Italiana (RFI).
 Italian train services to and from this station are operated by Trenitalia.
-Austrian train services, which use the platforms north of the station, are operated by ÖBB.
+Austrian train services are operated by ÖBB.

 Location

 The station is situated at Karl-von-Etzel-Strasse in the centre of town.

 History

 County of Tyrol

 Construction of the Brenner Railway between Verona (Bern-im-Wälsch) to Innsbruck began in 1851 under the Austrian Empire's Südbahn.

 On 25 July 1867, the section between Bozen and Brenner entered operation; the first train to leave for Bozen left Brenner at 8.05 am.
 Brenner station was officially opened on 24 August 1867, together with the remaining final section to Innsbruck.

 Some houses in Brenner had been destroyed to make room for a new area, 600 m long, for the station building and other rail infrastructure.
 The arrival of railway opened a new era for the village: it confirmed Brenner Pass, which has already been a major trans-Alpine crossing from the ancient Roman times, as the principal mountain pass for travellers and merchants.
 Moreover, the railway enabled more efficient movement of troops for the Austrian Empire to secure its southern regions of modern-day Veneto and Lombardy.